Who is Ursula von der Leyen, the surprise compromise as European Commission president? | DW | 02.07.2019

 Von der Leyen with Manfred Weber, the man the CDU/CSU and Europe's EPP initially earmarked for the top European job

-Von der Leyen, formerly a potential successor to Merkel's throne, has shown an ambition for even higher office in the past.
+Von der Leyen has shown ambition for even higher office in the past.
 When it fell to the CDU to name a possible presidential successor after the sudden resignation of Horst Köhler in 2010, she temporarily put her own name forward.
 Now, her career could lead her away from German politics and back to her birthplace.

 Once considered a successor to Chancellor Angela Merkel, Germany's defense minister is seen as a moderate choice to lead the EU's executive body.
 Von der Leyen would be the European Commission's first female president.
 (02.07.2019)